openSUSE/news-o-o/_posts/2010-07-31-opensuse-weekly-news-issue-134-is-out.markdown

 ####  [Sascha Manns: New Package for openSUSE: Skrooge 0.7.2](http://saigkill.wordpress.com/2010/07/27/new-package-for-opensuse-skrooge-0-7-2/)

-"Iâ€™m pleased to announce the new Package 0.7.2 of the financial Software skrooge."
+"I’m pleased to announce the new Package 0.7.2 of the financial Software skrooge."

 ####  [OBS openSUSE:11.2:Update/MozillaFirefox r8 commited](http://hermes.opensuse.org/messages/4668785)